Nosjazz/todo_list-milestone2/README.md

 -   On Internet Explorer Browsers, the site is not functional
 -   When the item contains several lines, the icons are not aligned middle
+-   When clicking on the List element, having unkown error in the console.
+-   When deleted a todo element, having an error in the console.

 ## Deployment